navariltd/nl-attendance-timesheet/README.md

 ## Introduction

 This app includes functionalities to calculate and create timesheets from attendance records.
-The timeseets are created based on any hours above normal working hours, recorded in attendance.
+The timesheets are created based on any hours above normal working hours, recorded in attendance.

 ---
 ## Key Features